Frequently Asked Questions

 With few exceptions, FERPA protects the privacy of all students' "education records."
 Education records are defined as any records which are directly related to a student and are maintained by an educational agency or institution.
 Common examples of student records protected by FERPA include grade reports and disciplinary files.

 Any two persons can serve as an adviser for students in the student disciplinary process.
 Parents, family members, academic advisors, and friends are the most typical individuals asked by students to serve as advisors.

 The most important way you can help your student is by being supportive while holding them accountable for their decisions if they were involved in the alleged incident.
 You can also help identify and encourage them to seek resources on campus for intervention opportunities regarding alcohol or drug use and abuse, anger management, and others so that your student can be successful at Iowa State.
 Finally, allow and expect your student to make the necessary arrangements to have this matter resolved.
 This includes setting appointments, attending meetings, and completing sanctions.
 When family members intervene and "take over" it is not generally educationally beneficial for the student or for effectively resolving the matter.

-Review of these common questions does not substitute for reading and understanding the Student Disciplinary Regulations and the Code of Conduct.
-This list is meant to answer questions students, organizations, advisors, and parents often have about the student disciplinary process at Iowa State University.
+Review of these common questions does not substitute for reading and understanding the Student Code of Conduct.
+This list is meant to answer questions students, organizations, advisers, and parents often have about the student disciplinary process at Iowa State University.